8n8/bigwebthing/README.md

 Some APIs are only accessible to certain users and must have an identity token as follows:
 + 32 bytes: public signing key of sender>
 + 8 bytes: authentication code downloaded from the server earlier>
 + 96 bytes: signature.
 This is the signed SHA256 hash of the message prepended to the authentication code above.
-To be clear it is signature(sha256hash(message + authCode)).>
+To be clear it is signature(sha256hash(route + message + authCode)).>
 So an identity token is 136 bytes long.

 These are the types of messages that the server will accept: